COVID-19 Exposure or Testing Positive

-The latest guidance from the CDC recommends that people who test positive for COVID-19 should stay home and away from others (isolation) for at least five days after testing positive, as this time period is when you are most infectious.
+The CDC recommends that people who test positive for COVID-19 should stay home and away from others for at least five days after testing positive, as this is when people are most infectious.
 You should wear a mask through day 10 to reduce the spread of COVID-19 to other people.

 - If you had mild or asymptomatic COVID-19 and are fever-free after 5 days, you can end isolation but should wear a high-quality mask through day 10.

-- If you had moderate illness (shortness of breath or trouble breathing) or severe illness (you were hospitalized), or you are immunocompromised, you should isolate through day 10 and consult with a healthcare provider about extending or ending isolation.
+- If you had moderate illness (shortness of breath or trouble breathing), severe illness (you were hospitalized), or you are immunocompromised, you should isolate through day 10 and consult with a healthcare provider about extending or ending isolation.

-- If you ended isolation but your COVID-19 symptoms recur or worsen, you should restart your isolation from day 0.
+- If you ended isolation but your COVID-19 symptoms recur or worsen, you should restart your isolation.